ZXheart/ZXheart.github.io/src/index.md

 layout: home

 hero:
-  name: "Keep going"
+  name: 'Keep going'
-  text: "Force yourself to make a change"
+  text: 'Force yourself to make a change'
+  tagline:
-  tagline: If you can't fly then run, if you can't run then walk, if you can't walk then crawl, but whatever you do you have to keep moving forward.
+    If you can't fly then run, if you can't run then walk, if you can't walk then crawl, but whatever you do you have to keep moving forward.
   actions:
     - theme: brand
       text: Markdown Examples